-Policy/Requirements Traceability: NIST SP 800-53 Rev 4, AC-2, PE-2
+Policy/Requirements Traceability: NIST SP 800-53 Rev 5, AC-2, PE-2

-28. HUD shall label printed reports containing NDNH information to denote the level of sensitivity of the information and limitations on distribution.
-HUD shall maintain printed reports in a locked container when not in use and shall not transport NDNH information off HUD premises.
+29. HUD shall label printed reports containing NDNH information to denote the level of sensitivity of the information and limitations on distribution.
+HUD shall maintain printed reports in a locked container when not in use and shall not transport NDNH information off HUD and permitted entities' premises.
 When no longer needed, in accordance with the retention and disposition requirements in the agreement, HUD shall destroy these printed reports by burning or shredding.